Intro-CS-App-Dev-and-Deploy/Overview/README.md

 2. Create a new repository, share it with Mr. Mercer by email (email URL), and modify the ReadMe.md file with Case Study ideas
    - OPTION: use GitHub Classroom

+---

-Quick Hyperlinks
+Quick Hyperlinks skipping to below
-- Introductory CS Course, <a href="">Click here to skip to below</a>
+- Introductory CS Synchronous Course, <a href="">Click here to skip to below</a>, for the purpose of an Android Side-loaded App

 Table of Contents
 - Overview Summary of "Vertical Teaming", <a href="">Click here when link ready</a>